ioccc-src/winner/bugs.md

 Make **ABSOLUTE CERTAIN** that you read the next section, the list of statuses and the related information, BEFORE you submit a pull request!

+**BE VERY AWARE** that sometimes fixing an entry for one platform will break it under another so if you have more than one platform (e.g. macOS and linux) it would be wise to test it under all that you have access to.
+Otherwise we can do that.
+Of course if the entry does not work under any platform and you fix it for one that's more than fine (and it has been done numerous times).

+Again, THANK YOU!

 # LIST OF STATUSES - PLEASE READ BEFORE FIXING (you may skip if you're only interested in knowing about entries with known issues)

-Entries below have one of the following _**STATUS**_ values.
+Entries below have one or more of the following _**STATUS**_ values.
 Please see the text below for more information.
 If an entry has more than one status it means that either they all apply or they compliment each other.
 For instance [2004/gavin](2004/gavin/gavin.c) crashes but it also doesn't even compile with some platforms/architectures.